rswinkle/CVector/README.md

-This is a relatively simple ANSI compliant C vector library with specific structures and functions for int's, double's and string's and support for all other types using a generic structure where the type is passed in as void* and stored in a byte array (to avoid dereferencing void* warnings and frequent casting) .
+This is a relatively simple ANSI compliant C vector library with specific structures and functions for int's, double's and string's and support for all other types using a generic structure where the type is passed in as void\* and stored in a byte array (to avoid dereferencing void\* warnings and frequent casting) .
 The generic vector is very flexible and allows you to provide free and init functions if you like that it will call at appropriate times similar to the way C++ containers will call destructors and copy constructors.

-Other modifiable parameters are at the top of vector.c
+Other modifiable parameters are at the top of the respective cvector.c's

 	size_t CVEC_I_START_SZ = 50;
 	size_t CVEC_D_START_SZ = 50;